Wind-River/cloud-platform-deployment-manager/README.md

 attributes and how they are handled during the resolution of the HostProfile hierarchy.

+***Warning***: The Schema definition is currently at a Beta release status.
+Non-backward compatible changes may be required prior to the first official GA release.

 ### Example Deployment Configurations

 Example configurations are included here to help end users understand the scope and context of the Deployment Manager functionality.
 To generate the deployment configuration YAML for each of the supplied examples run the following command from a cloned copy of this repo.

  ```bash
  $ make examples
  ```

 The above command will produce this output and the generated examples can be found within the listed files.

  ```bash
  mkdir -p /tmp/titanium-deployment-manager/system
  kustomize build examples/standard/default  > /tmp/titanium-deployment-manager/system/standard.yaml